FahadAhmed16/smit-portal/README.md

 This is the official repository for the SMIT (Saylani Mass IT Training) Student Portal.
 It's a modern web application designed to provide students with a centralized dashboard to manage their courses, assignments, grades, and schedules.

 ![SMIT Portal Dashboard](./dashboard-screenshot.png)
-*(Feel free to replace this link with a screenshot you upload directly to your repository)*

 ---